Adam Gondvi

 Adam Gondvi (born Ram Nath Singh; 22 October 1947 – 18 December 2011) was an Indian poet from Atta Paraspur, Gonda, Uttar Pradesh.
-He wrote poetry in Hindi, highlighting the plight of marginalized castes, Dalits, impoverished people.
-Born in a poor farmer family, However, they had considerable arable land.
-Gondvi's poetry was known for social commentary, scathing view of corrupt politicians and revolutionary in nature.
+He wrote Poetry in Hindi, highlighting the plight of marginalized castes, Dalits, impoverished people.
+He was born in a poor farmer family that nonetheless had considerable arable land.
+Gondvi's poetry was known for social commentary, scathing view of corrupt politicians and revolutionary nature.

-In 1998, Madhya Pradesh government awarded him with Dushyant Kumar Prize.
+In 1998, Madhya Pradesh government awarded him with the Dushyant Kumar prize.
 In 2007 he was awarded Maati Ratan Samman by Shaheed Shodha Sansthan for his contributions to Awadhi/Hindi.

 Gondvi died on 18 December 2011 in Sanjay Gandhi Postgraduate Institute of Medical Sciences, Lucknow due to stomach ailments.

-His poetry collections Dharti Ki Satah Par (Surface of the earth) and Samay Se Muthbhed (Encounter with time) are quite popular.
+His poetry collections Dharti Ki Satah Par (Surface of the Earth) and Samay Se Muthbhed (Encounter with Time) were popular and acclaimed for their ghazals.